degdigital/skeletor/README.md

 ## Themes
 Skeletor is a multi-theme build tool.
 A theme is considered a variation of a base website or set of assets.
 In a multi-theme environment, you have a base theme (website) and one or more child themes that vary from the base theme in some way.
 Skeletor is configured for one theme by default but can easily be configured for multiple themes.

-One benefit of using themes is the ability to have child themes inherit CSS from the base theme.
-This avoids repetition of code while still allowing for the overriding of CSS in a child theme when necessary.
+One benefit of using themes is the ability to have child themes inherit CSS, fonts, and images from the base theme.
+This avoids repetition of CSS code and assets while still allowing for overrides in a child theme when necessary.

 ## Directory Structure
 Skeletor can be the entirety of your web project or live side-by-side with your CMS source directory, depending on your needs.
 The default directory structure is as follows: